dreadl0ck/zeus/README.md

 StopOnError           | bool   | stop script execution when theres an error inside a script DumpScriptOnError     | bool   | dump the currently processed script into a file if an error occurs

+> NOTE: when modifying the Debug or Colors field, you need to restart zeus in order for the changes to take effect.
+That's because the Log instance is a global variable, and manipulating it on the fly produces data races.

 ## Logging

 ZEUS can write its output into a logfile.